 \subsection{Simulation Environment}

-To address the MR-TASN task, we designed several simulated scenarios where a group of robots is assigned to search for individual target POIs in a human-filled environment.
+To address the MR-TASN task, we designed several simulated scenarios where a group of robots is assigned to search for individual target POIs in a human-filled environment, as shown in Fig.~\ref{fig:F1}.
 Formally, the MR-TASN task is modeled as a Dec-POSMDP, which couples the execution of temporally-extended macro actions for task allocation with the generation of primitive actions (LAs) for social navigation.
-The objective $\mathcal{J}$ and the blended MA\&LA policies are optimized using a MARL method, utilizing a hypergraph-based neural network.
+The objective $\mathcal{J}$ and the blended MA\&LA policies are optimized using a MARL method, using a hypergraph-based network.

 In our MR-TASN simulator, robots are driven by a decentralized policy network trained using the CTDE paradigm.
 Pedestrians follows the state-of-the-art crowded behavior representation algorithm ORCA \cite{orca}, with agnostic personal strategies, where human velocity and goal positions are randomly changed.
 A set of static POIs is distributed between robots and humans, and robots are adaptively assigned to these POIs through MAs at each decision-making timestep $t_k$.
 The initial states of robots, humans, and POIs are defined by distribution $\mathcal{S}_{0}$.
 The objective $\mathcal{J}$ is to maximize the expected macro-action reward, enabling robots to effectively access assigned POIs in order in highly dynamic, human-filled spaces while adhering to social norms.